marvinmarnold/new_orleans_cameras/README.md

 - Many cameras from Stop Watching don't have a GPS attached
 - Only displaying the school name and not the full description
+- Looks like some calls for service have lat/lng swapped

 ## Generating data
 1. Download stops from data.nola.gov